A Note from the Artistic Director:

 Welcome to the Newton Theatre Company!

 Since our first show in 2013, we've been very busy!
-Over the past five years, we have been working diligently to achieve our mission statement of bringing to life classics in innovative ways and finding original pieces of literature to adapt for the stage.
-Since I started this company, our audiences have doubled in size, as has our acting company of regulars.
-We are always on the look out for more creative involvement.
+Over the past five years, we have been working diligently to achieve our mission statement of creating high-quality, accessible stagings of classical, contemporary, and adapted pieces of theater.
+We are always on the lookout for more creative involvement.
 Whether you are a local actor, a prospective audience member, or a member of a local nonprofit, please be in touch!